plone/documentation/docs/backend/portal-actions.md

 You can now edit its settings by clicking its {guilabel}`Edit` button.

 To edit an existing action's settings, click its {guilabel}`Edit` button.
-From there, you can edit the action's properties, such as the name, URL, and parameters.

 It's important to note that the ability to add or edit portal actions is only available to users with the appropriate permissions.
-If you do not have the necessary permissions, you will not be able to access the Portal Actions control panel.
+If you do not have the necessary permissions, you will not be able to access the {guilabel}`Portal actions` control panel.

 ## Exporting or importing portal actions

-You can export action configuration to XML using the built-in GenericSetup export.
+You can export action configuration to XML using the built-in Generic Setup  Tool export.

 Then this XML can be imported again within a profile of an add-on package.
 Place the file as `actions.xml` in the profile of an add-on.